Miniature park

 A miniature park is a display of miniature buildings and models, usually as a recreational and tourist attraction open to the public.
 A miniature park may contain a model of a single city or town, often called a miniature city or model village, or it can contain a number of different sets of models.

 History

 There is evidence to suggest the existence of private model villages and miniature parks since the 19th century, but it was only in the 1930s to 1950s that the genre became tourist attractions.
-Early examples include Bekonscot in the UK and Madurodam in The Hague.
+Early examples include Bekonscot and Bourton-on-the-Water in the UK and Madurodam in The Hague.

 Variations on a theme

 Most model villages and parks are built to a consistent scale; varying from 1:76 as used by the intricately detailed Pendon in England up to the 1:9 scale of Wimborne Model Town.

 There has been a move away from the model village concept since the mid- to late 20th century towards a miniature park concept.
 Model villages are typically larger-scale, sit in a cohesive miniature landscape and allow viewing and physical interaction with the exhibits, such as publicly accessed streets and urban areas.
 Miniature parks however, are primarily concerned with the display of exhibits in their own right, viewed from a distance.
 Model railways, rivers and roads may provide a continuation between miniature parks exhibits.